 Did you know that six in ten people living with dementia will go missing at least once?

-With 750,000 Canadians currently diagnosed with Alzheimer’s disease or another form of dementia, it is our goal to support families and caregivers education take when it comes to wandering.
+With 750,000 Canadians currently diagnosed with Alzheimer’s disease or another form of dementia, it is our goal to support families and caregivers by providing education about wandering.

 In 2013, the Finding Your Way program launched through a partnership between the Ontario government and the Alzheimer Society of Ontario.
 Together, they continuously work to educate and inform the public about wandering.
 Available in several languages, including: English, French, Punjabi, Chinese, Spanish, Portuguese, Italian, Tamil, Urdu, Arabic and Tagalog.